TheInvaderZim/night-city-gang-and-corp-mook-pack/README.md

 The NC Gang &amp; Corp Mook Pack, designed for the FoundryVTT Implementation of Cyberpunk RED.

-Accompanying PDF can be found here: https://drive.google.com/file/d/1rmub_x-yxFusRhHsgvnCCisxYykeicO0/view?usp=drive_link

 All writing by me.
-Militech and Maelstrom are property of R. Talsorian games.
-All art by Midjourney.
+Associated gangs and corps are property of R. Talsorian games.
+See associated journals for full credits.

+IMPORTANT NOTE: If you struggle to import mooks in bulk/mook sheets won't open, import mooks individually.
+Bug with Foundry - nothing I can do.